tmoroney/auto-subs/README.md

 # Davinci Resolve AI Subtitles
 > [!NOTE]
 > **AutoSubs V2 is under development** - Official Installer + many other improvements.
-It should be released by the 25th of October.
+It should be released by the 1st of November.

 Automatically transcribes your editing timeline using [`OpenAI Whisper`](https://openai.com/research/whisper) and [`Stable-TS`](https://github.com/jianfch/stable-ts) for extreme accuracy.
 - Generate subtitles in your own **custom style**.